 - Start by adding the berries, sugar, and lemon juice to the Instant Pot.
-(Don't worry about the non-liquid, remember the berries are frozen, the water will melt as the Instant Pot heats up)
+(Don't worry about the non-liquid, remember the berries are frozen, and the water will melt as the Instant Pot heats up)

 - Add your lid to your Instant Pot, and ensure that the vent is in the sealing position.

-- Set the time for 1 minute, allow for a natural release.
+- Set the time for 1 minute, and allow for a natural release.
 After the time is up.

 - Use an immersion blender to blend the jam into a smooth consistency.

-- Then make the cornstarch slurry by mixing the cornstarch and water in a small cup, and then pour it in; this will help your jam firm up.
+- Then make the cornstarch slurry by mixing the cornstarch and water in a small cup and then pouring it in; this will help your jam firm up.

 - Push the saute button, and allow the jam and the cornstarch slurry to heat up, which will help firm up your jam.